2.01: Purpose and Authority

 Pronouns indicating gender are used indiscriminately in 264 CMR to refer to any person of either sex.

 The definitions of the following terms shall apply to 264 CMR 1.00 through 12.00.
-The definitions used herein shall be construed consistent with the Uniform Standards of Professional Appraisal Practice (USPAP) as adopted by 264 CMR 1.02.
-Where inconsistencies are found, the USPAP document and interpretations shall control.
+The definitions used herein shall be construed consistent with the USPAP.
+Where inconsistencies are found, the USPAP shall control.

 Analysis – a study or real estate or real property other than estimating value.